bollu/hugs/README.md

 This involves having _great_ error messages, fast compile cycles, and best in class optimisations.

+I wish to be able to compile:

+- pandoc
+- xmonad
+- agda

+with this.

 # Building and Installing Hugs from Source